 Parents want their children to have the best start in life and to reach their full potential.
-Croydon is an ambitious London Borough for all its children and young people and, like any good parent, has especially high aspirations for the children in our care and care experienced young people as they move into early adulthood.
+Croydon is an ambitious London Borough for all its children and young people and, like any good parent, has high aspirations for the children in our care and for our care experienced young people as they move into adulthood.

-Our vision is to ensure that all aspects of learning from early childhood development to preparation for adulthood and independence are a top priority for all those involved in the lives of our children and young people.
-We want to ensure they can learn and develop, attend, and engage, attain, and achieve at every stage of their learning journey from their earliest years to school, to further and higher education and go on to benefit from excellent opportunities for work experience, training, apprenticeships, employment and further education in a borough with a strong commitment to making a difference.
+Our vision is to ensure that all aspects of our children's education from early childhood development to preparation for adulthood and independence are a top priority for all those involved in the lives of our children and young people.

+We want to ensure they can learn and develop, attend, and engage, attain, and achieve at every stage of their learning journey from their earliest years to school, to further and higher education, for work experience, training, apprenticeships, employment, and further education.
+We want them to have access to the best opportunities in and out of our borough to ensure they have the very best chances in life.

-As leaders responsible for ensuring that the local authority discharges its duty to promote the educational achievement of their looked-after children, the Chief Executive of the Council, the Lead Member for Children and Families and the Director of Children's Services will ensure that creating a culture of high educational aspirations for looked-after children and care experienced young people across the council and its partners is given priority.
+As leaders responsible for ensuring that the local authority discharges its duty to promote the educational achievement of their children, the Chief Executive of the Council, the Lead Member for Children and Families and the Director of Children's Services will ensure that creating a culture of high educational aspirations for children in care and care experienced young people across the council and its partners is given priority.

-Croydon has achieved a good standard of success for many of our children in care and care experienced young people, but we acknowledge we can and should do more.
-We need to continue to improve the equality of access and specialist service provision for those children and young people who need additional help.
-To develop the support to those children and young people who have the potential to gain A-C results in their GCSE's and to promote opportunities for children where they can achieve success through apprenticeships and alternative learning priorities.
-Developing a greater range of opportunities through a Corporate Parenting Council wide approach for Unaccompanied asylum-seeking children and young people to achieve and realise their ambitions.
-As Corporate Co-Grandparents we need to ensure that young parents and their children, our grandchildren, are given every support and opportunity to engage with learning and employment, recognising that this will enhance life chances in a challenging financial environment.
-We need to recognise and support the needs of those children and young people who are looked after for shorter periods of time and return to their birth families or live with connected carers.
-As Corporate Parents we understand the needs of our children who have special educational needs.
-With the engagement of our wider council and partnership approach we will develop a further range of specific opportunities for children and young people to enable them to realise their potential.
-We recognise that we can provide more diversity and creativity to the challenge through a 'Whole Council and Partnership' approach.
+Croydon has achieved good educational outcomes and high standards for many of our children in care and care experienced young people, but we acknowledge we can and should do more.

+We need to continue to improve the equality of access to educational settings and especially where children and young people have need of specialist provision.

+To continue to develop the support provided through our well-established Virtual School to raise attainment and to promote opportunities for children where they can achieve success through apprenticeships and alternative learning pathways.

+Developing a greater range of opportunities, for unaccompanied asylum-seeking children and young people to realise their ambitions.

+As Corporate Co-Grandparents we also need to ensure that young parents and their children, our grandchildren, are given every additional support and opportunity to engage with learning and employment, recognising that this will enhance the whole family's life chances in our challenging economic climate.

+We also need to recognise and support the needs of those children and young people who are looked after for shorter periods of time and return to their birth families or live with connected carers.

+As Corporate Parents we understand the additional provisions required by our children who have special educational needs and/ or disabilities.
+With the engagement of our wider council SEND strategy, we will develop a further range of specific opportunities for these children and young people to enable them to realise their potential.
+We recognise that we can provide more diversity and creativity to this arena through a 'Whole Council and Partnership' approach.

+Our council, as in national policy, is also firmly focussed on increasing our Education, Employment and Training rates for all children in care and care experienced young people.
+We have specialist teams working on developing a comprehensive offer of support and engagement locally.

+We will also ensure that all children in care and care experienced young people, living out of area, have equally good access and provision in their local areas through monitoring guidance and support of the Virtual school and college.